ElenaKalganova/WWWCode-Python-Challenge-2024/.ipynb_checkpoints/README-checkpoint.md

 - Day 11 -- Write a program to print the multiplication table of a given number.
 - Day 12 -- Write a program to reverse a given string.
 - Day 13 -- Write a program to shuffle the elements of a list randomly.
+- Day 14 -- Write a program to print the first n numbers of a Fibonacci sequence.